-The purpose of the Norton Science and Language Academy's Parent-Student Handbook is to give students and their parents/guardians an understanding of school expectations and policies as well as provide pertinent information.
+The purpose of the Academy for Academic Excellence ("AAE") Parent-Student Handbook is to give students and their parents/guardians an understanding of school expectations and policies, as well as provide pertinent information.
 The handbook includes detailed expectations for student attendance, behavior and discipline, including policies and consequences for bullying and harassment, due process rights related to discipline (including suspension, expulsion, and special education), and a description of both informal and formal complaint procedures that parents may pursue in the event of disagreements.
-Norton Science and Language Academy annually updates the Parent-Student Handbook for distribution to families.
-Amendments to the handbook by Norton Science and Language Academy may be made throughout the year.
+AAE annually updates the Parent-Student Handbook for distribution to families.
+Amendments to the handbook by AAE may be made throughout the year.